eric-hansen/stash-mode/README.md

-# jira-mode
+# stash-mode
-Some basic stuff to do with JIRA in Emacs
+Some basic stuff to do with Stash in Emacs